apple/ccs-caldavtester/README.txt

 		defines a group of tests to be run.
 The suite is given a name and has an 'ignore' attribute that can be used to disable it.

+		ATTRIBUTE name
+			name/description of test-suite.
+		ATTRIBUTE ignore
+			if set to 'yes' then the entire test-suite will be skipped.
+		ATTRIBUTE only
+			if set to 'yes' then all other test-suites (except others with the same attribute value set) will be skipped.

 		ELEMENT <require-feature>
 			set of features.

 			ELEMENT <feature>
+				feature that server must support for this test suite to run.

+		ELEMENT <exclude-feature>
+			set of features.

+			ELEMENT <feature>
-				feature that server has to support for this test suite to run.
+				feature that server must not support for this test suite to run.

 	ELEMENT <test>